cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 #### `Slot` {#JsonExpr-Slot}

-The value of this key is one of the strings `?principal` or `?resource`.
-Currently, policies containing this are not valid Cedar
+The value of this key is one of the strings `?principal` or `?resource` and act as placeholders in [policy templates](templates.html).
+Currently, policies containing this are not valid Cedar.

 #### `Unknown` {#JsonExpr-Unknown}